MatteoBattilana/iot-project-2020/README.md

+# CleanAir
+Politecnico di Torino - Final Project for the course 'Programming for IoT', AY 2020/2021

-# Description of the infrastructure CleanAir
+## Description of the infrastructure CleanAir

 **Promo video:** [CleanAir Promo](https://youtu.be/gI1Yn_LoHGE)